MarynaShavlak/dev-interview-hub/src/pages/ArticlesPage/ui/ArticlesPage/DeprecatedArticlesPage/README.md

 ## Features

-1. **Article List Display**: Utilizes the `ArticleInfiniteList` component to present articles in a scrollable list format, supporting lazy loading for efficient data fetching.
+1. **Article List Display**: Utilizes the `RedesignedArticleInfiniteList` component to present articles in a scrollable list format, supporting lazy loading for efficient data fetching.

 2.  **Layout Consistency**: Incorporates the `Page` component to maintain a consistent page layout, ensuring uniformity across various sections of the application.